btqdesign/axity-v1/wp-content/plugins/wp-image-zoooom/readme.txt

 7. Apply the zoom from Visual Composer, the Single Image element

 == Changelog ==

+= 1.10 =
+* Fix: warning for the Shopkeeper theme
+* Fix: don't add/remove theme support for the gallery if is not enabled for WooCommerce

 = 1.9 =
 * Fix: if the image has data-large_image attribute, then use that for the zoom